-This Appendix is For Official Use Only (FOUO) and may be exempt from public release under Freedom of Information Act (FOIA).
+This Appendix is For Official Use Only (FOUO) and may be exempt from public release under FOIA.
+Figures C-1 through C-6 locates all critical facilities that were included in the risk assessment.
+Mapped facilities were provided by City of La Feria Planning Team members.